liangkuns0226-lgtm/Liangkuns0226-lgtm/README.md

 # **Research and Projects**

-1. Empirical Study of the Heterogeneous Effects Financial Channels of Chinese Local Governments..
+1. Empirical Study of the Heterogeneous Effects Financial Channels of Chinese Local Governments

 -Provincial panel data, 2016-2025